What Happens If I Don’t Use My Credit Card? Credit Card Inactivity Explained

 FAQ on Credit Card Inactivity

-How often should I use my card to prevent it from being closed for inactivity?
+How often should I use my credit cards to keep them active?

 There is no specific minimum requirement to keep your cards active.
 We usually recommend using your cards once every six months.
 If you want to play it safe use them once every three months.

 Every card issuer is different.
 Some may close a card with a few months of inactivity (this seems rare), while others might take years.
-There is no industry standard for how long a card can remain open but inactive.
+There’s no industry standard for how long an inactive account can remain.
 Card issuers may treat different cardholders differently depending on which card they have, their account history, and their credit profile, as well.

 We’ve seen frequent reports from people that their Walmart® Credit Card (Review) was closed, which may be related to inactivity.
 If you have store credit cards you may want to use them every three months or so to keep them active.

-You don’t have to spend a lot of money to keep your cards open, you can just each card for one small purchase.
+You don’t have to spend a lot of money to keep your cards open, you can just use each card for one small purchase.
 Treat a friend to lunch, top off your gas tank, or just buy a candy bar.
-Any purchase will count.
+Any purchase will do.
+For an easy and minimal way to keep your card active, just add 50 cents to your digital Amazon gift card account (assuming you’ll use it later on).

 Check out our video by credit expert John Ulzheimer for more on this question, and some additional insights into why credit card companies do what they do.
 Although John mentions using cards every few months to keep them active, we currently recommend every six months in most cases.